1kn3sx34/os/README.md

  - `PATH` - You'll need to have `$SRCROOT/$ARCH$VARIANT$DEBUG/tools/bin` in your path to build successfully.

 ### Prerequisites
-To build Minoca OS you'll need a Minoca-specific toolchain for the particular architecture you're building.
+To build OS you'll need a Minoca-specific toolchain for the particular architecture you're building.
 Prebuilt toolchains can be found [here](https://www.minocacorp.com/download/#toolchain).
 If you want to build the toolchain from sources, you'll need to check out the [third-party](https://gitlab.com/minoca/third-party) repository and run "make tools" in there.
 > Note: If you want to build your own toolchain on Windows, you may find the [tools](https://gitlab.com/minoca/tools) repository helpful, as it contains a native MinGW compiler, make, and other tools needed to bootstrap a toolchain on Windows.

 ### Build